When your Amber arrives, you can do one of two things:

 Always store Amber in a soft cloth--never with other jewelry, where it can rub against metals.
 Amber by Amanda's Baltic Amber is strung on a cotton string, and each gem is individually knotted to prevent rubbing and chipping.
 Metals will not only scratch, chip, and/or break the soft Amber fossils, it will also neutralize Amber's slight static charge.

 Keep in mind, Amber is fossilized tree resin, so it's a fossil.
 All Amber by Amanda's Amber is 35-65+ million years old.
 It should not need to be replaced as long as you properly care for it.
-If you feel your Amber isn’t as effective as it used to be, try rinsing it in lukewarm water and placing it on a soft towel to dry.
+If you feel your Amber is NOT as effective as it used to be, try rinsing it in lukewarm water and placing it on a soft towel to dry.
 Drastic and permanent color change is a visual indicator the Amber bead has been depleted of its use.
 Click here to read more about the signs of when to replace your Amber.

 All Amber by Amanda products are genuine, authentic, and natural Baltic Amber from Lithuania.
 We will never sell artificial, plastic, or synthetic Amber.
 I personally test all of my Amber when I receive each piece to make sure they are, indeed, 100% genuine.